UCLA-TBP/tbp-mailing/README.md

 ## Setup and Running

 Before building TBP Mailing with the Makefile, you may wish to take a look at the configurations of the individual components.
 See the Config section for more details, and the Notes section for specific details about the current configs.
-Pay attention to the Notes section on authentication if you wish to set that up, as the
+Pay attention to the Notes section on authentication if you wish to set that up, as the default set up has no valid entries.

 TBP Mailing comes with a Makefile with the following commands: